*Update as of November 23rd

 But throughout our time in business - for more than 30 years - governments have failed to invest in eye care.
 As a result, OHIP now only covers a fraction of the cost of an eye exam – nowhere near enough to cover the cost of staff and overhead.
 Which means that our clinic, and optometrists across the province, have been paying the balance of an OHIP exam out our own pockets.

 Before the pandemic, this situation was unfair and unsustainable.
-But today, with optometry practices beginning the process of gradually re-opening, our profession is facing a crisis.
+But now more than ever, our profession is facing a crisis.

-To comply with physical distancing directives from the government and the College of Optometrists of Ontario, optometrists can only see half the number of patients they did before COVID-19.
-This will wipe out nearly two million comprehensive eye exams over the next 12 months.
+To comply with physical distancing directives from the government and the College of Optometrists of Ontario, optometrists cannot see as many patients as they did before COVID-19.
 With statistics showing that 1 in 3 Ontarians will have some form of vision-threatening eye disease by the age of 65, finding a sustainable solution is ever more pressing.

 Help us save eye care in Ontario.
 Visit www.SaveEyeCare.ca and tell the Ontario government to reform OHIP for a more sustainable eye care system.